-Important: Please read and understand the entire procedure before attempting to finish your doors.
-This is a guideline for painting and finishing interior doors.
+Please read and understand the entire procedure before attempting to finish your doors.
 Be sure to follow the coating manufacturer's warnings and instructions on all product labels.
 Masonite does not warrant any coating unless applied by Masonite.
 Any damage caused by or resulting from the application of a stain or paint will void the door warranty.
-Consult a paint professional or local paint department/store for coatings best suited to the project.